Bert E. Salisbury: Robert Salisbury, eldest son

-Son, Robert Salisbury, was born on December 25, 1906, in Syracuse.
+His son, Robert Salisbury, was born on December 25, 1906, in Syracuse.
 He was married on September 20, 1930, to Dorothy MacMillan, daughter of E. J. McMillan, well known in Canton, New York in South Presbyterian Church in Syracuse.
 She was the granddaughter of Henry Bullis.
 He and his wife are buried in the family plot in Oakwood Cemetery.
 They had a daughter and two sons.

 Henry Webb Salisbury

 Son, Henry Webb Salisbury, was a pilot for Northwest Airlines, residing in Minneapolis, Minn.
 He and his entire family were killed in an airplane crash.
-[See www.findagrave.com, Memorial No. 44096964.]
 They are buried in the family plot in Oakwood Cemetery, Syracuse.

 William Root Salisbury, youngest son

-Son, William Root Salisbury was born on June 20, 1911, in Syracuse.
+His son, William Root Salisbury, was born on June 20, 1911, in Syracuse.
 He was married to Ethel Gardner, who was born on July 11, 1911.
 Salisbury had homes in both Central New York at 35 Lyndon Road in Fayetteville and Vero Beach, Florida, where he died on April 6, 1990.
 His wife, Ethel, died on April 4, 2004, while residing in Marblehead, Massachusetts, where their daughter, Judith, lived.